An atlas of K3 surfaces with finite automorphism group: Rank 3 lattices

 \end{rem}

-We also remark that: \begin{rem} By Section \ref{subsec:On-the-irreducibility}, we know that the unique moduli $\mathcal{M}_{S_{1,1,3}}$ of $S_{1,1,3}$-polarized K3 surfaces is irreducible.
-By Proposition \ref{prop:The-surface-case S113}, there is a copy of $\mathcal{M}_{S_{1,1,3}}$ in the moduli $\mathcal{M}_{[2]}$ of K3 surfaces with an ample divisor of square $2$.
-Using the Hilbert base of the nef cone, one can check that $D_{2}$ is the unique divisor of square $2$, therefore the copy of $\mathcal{M}_{S_{1,1,3}}$ in $\mathcal{M}_{[2]}$ is unique. \end{rem}
+\begin{rem} By Section \ref{subsec:On-the-irreducibility}, we know that the unique moduli space $\mathcal{M}_{S_{1,1,3}}$ of $S_{1,1,3}$-polarized K3 surfaces is irreducible.
+By Proposition \ref{prop:The-surface-case S113}, there is a copy of $\mathcal{M}_{S_{1,1,3}}$ in the moduli space $\mathcal{M}_{[2]}$ of K3 surfaces with an ample divisor of square $2$.
+Using the Hilbert basis of the nef cone, one can check that $D_{2}$ is the unique nef divisor of square $2$ in the N\'eron--Severi group; therefore, the copy of $\mathcal{M}_{S_{1,1,3}}$ in $\mathcal{M}_{[2]}$ is unique. \end{rem}

-\subsection{The lattice $S_{1,1,4}$}
+\subsection{The lattice $\boldsymbol{S_{1,1,4}}$}